nullmastermind/jetbrains-cursor-sync/README.md

 6. Click OK to save the configuration.

 Now you can use the Cursor Sync tool from the Tools > External Tools menu in your IDE.

+### Visual Studio Code Configuration

+Before running the Cursor Sync tool in Visual Studio Code, make sure you have installed the "REST Control" extension as described in the Installation section.
+This extension is required for proper functionality of the tool.